Best Korean American Books for Kids

 5. Kimchi and Calamari by Rose Kent.

 14-year-old Joseph Caldararo has a loving family and is a well-adjusted popular kid at school.
 But when his social studies teacher assigns a paper on Your Cultural heritage, his world gets turned upside down.
 He knows he’s adopted from Korea when he was just an infant and it’s never really bothered him before, but now it does.
-It doesn’t help that the new dry cleaners are taken over by a Korean family who are off-out by his adoption.
+It doesn’t help that the new dry cleaners are taken over by a Korean family who is off-put by his adoption.
 And it makes his parents upset when he wants to learn more about his own cultural heritage.
 His best friend assists him in conducting an internet search to try to trace his parents but that’s a long shot at best!
 But what to write for this paper?
 His confusion about who he is leads him down a path of deceit and now everything is a mess.
 On top of this, he’s trying to get a date for the school dance.
 Whoever said that middle school is tough is right! [chapter book, ages 9-12]

 4. The Year of Impossible Goodbyes by Sook Nyul Choi.